LigaV123/Front-end-developer-exercise/README.md

 I did not manage to implement unit tests with @testing-library/react, because I have not worked with that library.

-With more given time I could have made some more adjustments in the overall project.
+With more time I could have made some more adjustments in the overall project, made functional tests and even implemented the project using Next.js.

 ## Exercise
 ### The aim: